The changes in Microsoft Project Server 2016 compared to the previous version 2013 mainly affect the following areas:

 TPG TeamManager already solves these problems with better functionality.

-Only one timeline has been available in Project Server up to now.
+Previously, only one timeline was available in Project Server.
 As of version 2016, you can define multiple timelines, gaining a compact time-related overview of your project.
 Each timeline can have its own timeframe, enabling you to show the overall project as well as detailed subsets of it in the same chart.

 Like the Start menu in Windows, all new Office programs allow you to enter a term and see the corresponding list of commands.
 This helps you find and execute the command you want very quickly.